Symphony No. 4 (Kernis): Background

 The title of the symphony "Chromelodeon" does not refer to the musical instrument by Harry Partch or any band of that name.
 Rather, as Kernis wrote in the score program note, "for me it has a particular meaning: Chroma-, relating to the chromatic scale of notes, or intensity of/or produced with color; Melodi-, melody, a succession of tones that produce a distinct phrase or idea; and -eon, one who performs.
 In other words, chromatic, colorful, melodic music performed by an orchestra."

 The first movement "Out of Silence" was inspired in part by two books named Silence: the first is a work about mindfulness written by the Thiền Buddhist monk Thích Nhất Hạnh and second is an essay collection written by the American composer John Cage.
 The second movement "Thorn Rose | Weep Freedom (After Handel)" is melodically influenced by the music of the Classical-era composer George Frideric Handel; its title is derived from the aria "Lascia ch'io pianga" used the operas Almira and Rinaldo.

 Instrumentation

-The work is scored for an orchestra comprising three flutes (3rd doubling piccolo), three oboes (3rd doubling cor anglais), three clarinets (2nd doubling E-flat clarinet; 3rd doubling bass clarinet), three bassoons (3rd doubling contrabassoon), four horns, three trumpets, two trombones, bass trombone, tuba, timpani, five percussionists, piano (doubling celesta), harp, and strings.
+The work is scored for an orchestra comprising three flutes (3rd doubling piccolo), three oboes (3rd doubling cor anglais), three clarinets (2nd doubling E♭ clarinet; 3rd doubling bass clarinet), three bassoons (3rd doubling contrabassoon), four horns, three trumpets, two trombones, bass trombone, tuba, timpani, five percussionists, piano (doubling celesta), harp, and strings.